Aleck-Kit/HabariJava/README.md

 ## Built with

-- [HTML](https://www.w3schools.com/html/default.asp) - HTML (Hypertext Markup Language) is a language for publishing text-based and multimedia information on the World Wide Web.
+- [HTML](https://www.w3schools.com/html/default.asp) - HTML is a language for publishing text-based and multimedia information on the World Wide Web.
 - [CSS](https://www.w3schools.com/Css/) - CSS is the language we use to style an HTML document.
 CSS describes how HTML elements should be displayed.
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript) - JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language
 - [Bootstrap](http://getbootstrap.com/) - Extensive list of components and  Bundled Javascript plugins.